seanr22a/LHC-Theory/README.md

 It's easiest to run the script in a terminal window with watch -n 60 theory.sh

-If you think there is something wrong with the job look in /var/lib/boinc/slots/{the slot number from the terminal output}/stderr.txt
+If you think there is something wrong with Theory a job look in /var/lib/boinc/slots/{the slot number from the terminal output}/stderr.txt

 Many of these jobs can run for a very long time so please do not terminate any jobs - that